cloudfoundry/cf-mysql-release/docs/cluster-behavior.md

   - Shutting down a node with monit (or decreasing cluster size by one) will cause the node to gracefully leave the cluster.
   - Cluster size is reduced by one and maintains healthy state.
 Cluster will continue to operate, even with a single node, as long as other nodes left gracefully.

-### Adding and rejoining nodes
+### Adding new nodes
-- A new or existing node started with monit (or added by increasing cluster size) should automatically join the cluster.
+- A new node started with monit (or added by increasing cluster size) should automatically join the cluster.
-- An existing node may fail to rejoin the cluster if its transaction records are either too far ahead or behind the other nodes.
-This should be apparent from the process logs in `/var/vcap/sys/log/mysql/mysql.err.log`.
-If this happens, follow the following steps to abandon the data and restart the node:
+- All the other nodes will have been reconfigured and restarted by BOSH to know about the new node IP.

+### Rejoining the cluster (existing nodes)
+- Existing nodes restarted with monit should automatically join the cluster.
+- If an existing node fails to join the cluster, it may be because its transaction records (`seqno`) are considerably out of sync with the cluster quorum.
+  - If the node is out of sync, it should be apparent from the error log in `/var/vcap/sys/log/mysql/mysql.err.log`.
+  - If the running cluster has a lower transaction record number than the failing node, it might be desirable to shut down the cluster and bootstrap from the node with the most transaction records.
+See the [bootstraping docs](bootstrapping.md) for more details.
+  - Manual recovery may be possible, but is error-prone and involves dumping transactions and applying them to the running cluster (out of scope for this doc).
+  - Abandoning the data is also an option, if you're ok with losing the desynced transactions.
+Follow the following steps to abandon the data:
     - Stop the process with `monit stop mariadb_ctrl`.
     - Delete the galera state (`/var/vcap/store/mysql/grastate.dat`) and cache (`/var/vcap/store/mysql/galera.cache`) files from the persistent disk.
     - Restarting the node with `monit start mariadb_ctrl`.

 ### Quorum
   - In order for the cluster to continue accepting requests, a quorum must be reached by peer-to-peer communication.
 At least half of the nodes must be responsive to each other to maintain a quorum.